 The reception to support the center was emceed by Jay Baker.
-The Fund-A-Need Committee included Jackie Cronacher, Barbara Lounsbury, Pam Marmaduke, Diane McGinty, Mia McKee, Anne McNulty, Marcia O’Neill, Nancy F. Seeley, Lynne Shotwell, Elizabeth Star, Jenny Sutton Sara Sutton, Elizabeth Swanson, Karen van Arsdale, Kathleen van Bergen, Rose-Marie van Otterloo, Carol Walter and Joanne Wyss.
+The Fund-A-Need Committee included Jackie Cronacher, Barbara Lounsbury, Pam Marmaduke, Diane McGinty, Mia McKee, Anne McNulty, Marcia O’Neill, Nancy F. Seeley, Lynne Shotwell, Elizabeth Star, Jenny Sutton Sara Sutton, Elizabeth Swanson, Karen van Arsdale, Rose-Marie van Otterloo, Carol Walter and Joanne Wyss.

 About the Southwest Florida Music Education Center